OLDFIELD = PERFORMANCE + PROFIT

-On 3 September 2021, discerning cattle producers will gather for the Oldfield annual bull sale and celebrate its 25th “Silver Anniversary” Oldfield sale.
+On the 1st September 2021, discerning cattle producers will gather for the Oldfield annual bull sale and celebrate its 25th “Silver Anniversary” Oldfield sale.
 Held at Emerald Hill, 40 performance poll Hereford and Angus bulls will be offered to discerning stud and commercial breeders.

 The McArthur family are committed to breeding the best possible genetics in both Poll Hereford and Angus cattle.
 They invite you to inspect their breeding program any time.

 HOW TO GET THERE